Universally unique identifier: Collisions

-Collision occurs when the same UUID is generated more than once and assigned to different referents.
-In the case of standard version-1 and version-2 UUIDs using unique MAC addresses from network cards, collisions are unlikely to occur, with an increased possibility only when an implementation varies from the standards, either inadvertently or intentionally.
+A collision occurs when the same UUID is generated more than once and is assigned to different referents.
+In the case of many standard version-1, -2, or -6 UUIDs using unique MAC addresses and/or timestamps, collisions can occur only as a result of deliberate construction or error, such as manufacturing problems, skewed clocks, or software bugs.

-In contrast to version-1 and version-2 UUIDs generated using MAC addresses, with version-1 and -2 UUIDs which use randomly generated node ids, hash-based version-3 and version-5 UUIDs, and random version-4 UUIDs, collisions can occur even without implementation problems, albeit with a probability so small that it can normally be ignored.
-This probability can be computed precisely based on analysis of the birthday problem.
+Duplicate UUIDs can also occur due to error with the UUID versions generated using processes such as random number generation or hashing.
+It is important, for example, to have a high-entropy source of randomness when generating version-4 UUIDs.
+But collisions can also occur without error with such UUIDs, due to chance -- "bad luck".

+The probability of this is normally so small that it can be ignored, and can be computed precisely based on analysis of the birthday problem.
 For example, the number of random version-4 UUIDs which need to be generated in order to have a 50% probability of at least one collision is 2.71 quintillion, computed as follows: